thirugopinath/chef-repo/README.md

 # chef-repo
-My own Chef Repository to explore more
+My own Chef Repository to explore more by doing!
+I Love Automation